Ball Park Music: 2011: Happiness and Surrounding Suburbs

 In June 2011, Ball Park Music released "Rich People Are Stupid" which was put on high rotation on Triple J. On 24 June 2011, Ball Park Music signed to Sydney label Stop Start Music to release their debut album.
-"It's Nice to Be Alive" was released in July 2011 and was once again supported by Triple J. The video for the song achieved a Channel [V] Ripe Clip of the Week, beating out competition from The Kooks' "Junk of the Heart" and Kanye West & Jay-Z's "Otis".
+"It's Nice to Be Alive" was released in July 2011, and its music video won the Channel [V] Ripe Clip of the Week.
 "It's Nice to Be Alive" was featured in the film Blended (2014) and the fifth season of Gossip Girl.
 The track reached certified platinum status in Australia in 2021.

-The band's debut studio album Happiness and Surrounding Suburbs was released in Australia and New Zealand on 9 September and debuted on the Australian ARIA Album Chart the following week at No. 36.
-Ball Park Music embarked on a four-date headline tour with Adelaide rock outfit City Riots on the How I Met Ball Park Music Tour which was followed by another headline tour to launch their debut album in October with Northeast Party House and The Jungle Giants.
+The band's debut studio album Happiness and Surrounding Suburbs was released in Australia and New Zealand on 9 September and debuted on the Australian ARIA Album Chart the following week at number 36.
+Ball Park Music embarked on a four-date headline tour with Adelaide rock outfit City Riots on the How I Met Ball Park Music Tour, which was followed by another headline tour to launch their debut album in October with Northeast Party House and The Jungle Giants.
 Immediately following that, they embarked as main support for Boy & Bear on their "Moonfire Tour".

-In November, Ball Park Music were named the Unearthed Artist of the Year at Triple J's J Awards.
-They were also nominated for the 2011 J Award but were beaten by Gotye and his album Making Mirrors.
+In November, Ball Park Music were named the Unearthed Artist of the Year at the J Awards, and nominated for the 2011 J Award.

-In December it was announced that Happiness and Surrounding Suburbs was voted No. 10 in Triple J's Top 10 Albums of 2014 and No. 2 in The AU Review's album poll.
-The third single, "Literally Baby", was serviced to radio and TV, and it quickly achieved rotation on Nova Brisbane and Channel [V].
-To finish off the year, the band played Peats Ridge Festival, Pyramid Rock and No Years on New Year's Eve in Brisbane.
+In December it was announced that Happiness and Surrounding Suburbs was voted number 10 in Triple J's Top 10 Albums of 2014 and number two in The AU Review's album poll.
+To finish off 2011, the band played Peats Ridge Festival and Pyramid Rock in Brisbane.